-|WANTED: Individuals who are willing to work long hours in rural counties in Appalachia, the South and the Southwest.
+|WANTED: Individuals who are willing to work long hours in rural counties in Appalachia and the South.
 Must be open to learning new skills and adapting to new cultures.
 Must be ready for the unexpected and above all, must be open to receiving more than is given.
 Apply to Glenmary Home Missioners.|

 The goal of both these programs is to provide outreach to those in need.
 But there is something else that happens when volunteers spend a week, a month or even a year in volunteer service.
 That something, according to Glenmary volunteer director Joe Grosek, is that the volunteers find they receive far more than they give.